 Sadly, many other Irish distilleries didn’t have such foresight.
 At the beginning of the 20th century there were 37 distilleries in Ireland.
 Only three of them – Bushmills, Cooley and Midleton – survived.

 Just as things were looking up again for Old Bushmills Distillery, World War II struck, quite literally, with the distillery’s head office and warehouses in Belfast hit by German bombs reducing them to rubble.
-All their documentation, and a whole lot of whiskey was destroyed by the resulting fire.
+All the documentation, and a whole lot of whiskey was destroyed by the resulting fire.
 The remains of the Belfast buildings can still be seen in the Cathedral Quarter to this day.
-Despite the loss, Bushmills played their part in the war effort, slowing production to allow the billeting of American troops.
+Despite the loss, Bushmills played its part in the war effort, slowing production to allow the billeting of American troops.

 Following the war, it’s been smooth sailing for Old Bushmills Distillery, despite a number of ownerships changes, starting with the 1946 take-over by textile magnate Isaac Wolfson, who left the Boyd family to handle business-as-usual, but took Bushmills to a number of new markets around the world.

 In 1964, brewery, off-licence and pub owning group Charington bought Wolfson out, and soon moved bottling on-site, but perhaps more importantly, introduced blended whiskey to the range.

 Charington cashed in, selling Bushmills to the Irish Distillers Company in 1972, a move which placed the entire Irish whiskey industry – Bushmills, Cooley and Midleton - under the control of the one parent company.

 Pernod Ricard absorbed Irish Distillers Company in 1988, but they sold Bushmills to Diageo in 2005 for some £200 million.
 Considerable cash was also thrown about marketing the brand in an effort to regain market share.
 Scotch was really starting to boom, and Irish whiskey was suffering for it.